 6.5 Caregiver Resource Centers and RAPP sites

-Of NY's 17 NYSOFA CRCs, most have a designated kinship coordinator.
+Most of NY's NYSOFA Caregiver Resource Centers have a designated kinship coordinator.
 The full directory is at aging.ny.gov/caregiver-resource-centers.
 Ask for "the kinship caregiver coordinator" by name when you call.

 CRCs with the largest kinship cohorts: Erie County Department of Senior Services; Onondaga County Office for Aging; Westchester County Department of Senior Programs and Services; Suffolk County Office for the Aging; Nassau County Office of the Aging; NYC Department for the Aging (NYC Aging).
 NYC sub-contracts kinship case management to Catholic Charities Brooklyn-Queens, Catholic Charities Community Services (Manhattan/Bronx), and others.